 In January 2014, the EPA also issued an inspection report to the Wynnewood refinery related to a RCRA compliance evaluation inspection conducted in March 2013.
-The inspection report identified areas of concern for which EPA may take enforcement action.
-The costs of any related enforcement action cannot be predicted at this time.
-However, based on CVR's experiences related to RCRA enforcement, it does not anticipate that the costs of any civil penalties, required additional controls or operational changes would be material.
+In February 2014, ODEQ notified WRC that it concurred with the EPA's inspection findings and would be pursuing enforcement.
+WRC and ODEQ currently are engaged in settlement discussions related to a civil penalty and injunctive relief.
+The costs of any related enforcement settlement cannot be predicted at this time.
+However, based on its experience related to RCRA enforcement, CVR does not anticipate that the costs of any civil penalties, required additional controls or operational changes would be material.

 Environmental expenditures are capitalized when such expenditures are expected to result in future economic benefits.
-For the year ended December 31, 2013 and the period May 5, 2012 through December 31, 2012, capital expenditures were and \$111 million and \$21 million, respectively, and were incurred to improve the environmental compliance and efficiency of the operations.
+For the years ended December 31, 2014 and 2013 and the period May 5, 2012 through December 31, 2012, capital expenditures were approximately \$101 million , \$111 million and \$21 million , respectively, and were incurred to improve the environmental compliance and efficiency of the operations.

-CRRM, CRNF, CRCT, WRC and CRT each believes it is in substantial compliance with existing EHS rules and regulations.
+CRRM, CRNF, CRCT, WRC and CRT each believe it is in substantial compliance with existing EHS rules and regulations.
 There can be no assurance that the EHS matters described above or other EHS matters which may develop in the future will not have a material adverse effect on CVR's business, financial condition, or results of operations.